The Windows 10 operating system improved its security.

 - Multi-Factor Authentication

 Known by many as “MFA,” it’s grown common practice for most industries to require every employee within the organization to utilize more than one path for authentication.
 This company stance should be leveraged across your entire business, even if they ONLY have access to email.

-By employing the use of these alternative controls, businesses can begin leveraging employees as their first line-of-defense.
-Begin to offset the potential for increased security vulnerabilities and risks, commonly seen today, educating your employees on proper password hygiene, length, and complexity, your business can easily meet the security needs of your customers and your employees.
+By employing the use of these alternative controls, businesses can begin leveraging employees as their first line of defense.
+Begin to offset the potential for increased security vulnerabilities and risks, commonly seen today, by educating your employees on proper password hygiene, length, and complexity.

 Want the experts to educate your staff and assist your network hygiene efforts – give us a call today!